 The New Life Story

 New Life Covenant Church was started by Rev. Robert Owens in 1993 with a Bible study and outreach to the English Avenue community.
-By October of the next year, the church had purchased a former crack house and converted it into a worship center.
+By October of 1994, the church had purchased a former crack house and converted it into a worship center.
 The central location of the church made it useful to outreach efforts, as members became friends with neighbors on the block.

 In 2000, New Life moved to its current home on Travis Street.
 That same year, Rev. Tim Rodgers moved with his wife, Andrea, from Connecticut to pastor the small church.